Language selection

 Orbiter vehicle: Endeavour

-Atlantic Canada Thin Organic Semiconductors (ACTORS), Spacehab-4, Spartan 207/Inflatable Antenna Experiment (IAE), Technology Experiments Advancing Missions in Space (TEAMS), Brilliant Eyes Ten-Kelvin Sorption Crycooler Experiment (BETSCE), Gas Bridge Assembly (GBA), Get-Away Special Canisters (GAS), Reduced-Fill Tank Pressure Control Experiment (RFTPCE).
+Payloads: Commercial Float Zone Furnace, Aquatic Research Facility, Nanocrystal Get Away Special, Atlantic Canada Thin Organic Semiconductors, Spacehab-4, Spartan 207/Inflatable Antenna Experiment, Technology Experiments Advancing Missions in Space, Brilliant Eyes Ten-Kelvin Sorption Crycooler Experiment, Gas Bridge Assembly, Get-Away Special Canisters, Reduced-Fill Tank Pressure Control Experiment.

 Canadian talent and expertise figured prominently on Shuttle Mission STS-77.
-Canadian Space Agency (CSA) astronaut Marc Garneau celebrated his second flight into space.
-As well, Canadian scientific experiments onboard Space Shuttle Endeavour were part of the flight: the Commercial Float Zone Furnace (CFZF), the Aquatic Research Facility (ARF), the Nanocrystal Get Away Special nano crystal "get-away special" (NANO-GAS) and the Atlantic Canada thin organic semiconductor (ACTORS).
+It was the second space flight of Canadian Space Agency astronaut Marc Garneau.
+As well, several Canadian scientific experiments were conducted aboard Space Shuttle Endeavour: the Commercial Float Zone Furnace (CFZF), the Aquatic Research Facility, the Nanocrystal Get Away Special (NANO-GAS) and the Atlantic Canada thin organic semiconductor (ACTORS).
 On orbit, Marc Garneau was responsible for the CFZF.

 Mission STS-77 crew